 Hotel 1865 Residenza D’Epoca

 Tucked away in Sant’Ambrogio neighborhood, this charming boutique hotel features sophisticated rooms which blend a modern sleek style with historic features and awe-inspiring frescoed ceilings.
-All rooms feature satellite LCD TV, free WiFi and a generous American-style breakfast is served to guests each morning.
+All rooms at the 1865 Residenza D’Epoca feature satellite LCD TV, free WiFi and a generous American-style breakfast is served to guests each morning.
 If you have rented a car during your stay, the hotel has a private car park close by which is available to use at an additional cost.
 This upscale hotel is within a short walk of bustling Sant’Ambrogio Market, historic churches and pretty piazzas.

 Via Luigi Carlo Farini, 12, 50121, Florence

-Where to Stay for Romantic Getaways: San Niccolò
+Where to Stay in San Niccolò

 San Niccolò lies in the Oltrarno of Florence, across the river southeast of the historic center.
 It’s still a relatively easy walk across the bridge to the Duomo and museums, plus you can gain the best views of the entire city from hilltop Piazzale Michelangelo.
 With beautiful verdant rose and iris gardens to explore and a beach by the river, it’s a romantic area of Florence which exudes a village-like atmosphere.
 The area is home to cocktail bars, hidden speakeasies and charming cafes overlooking the river.
 For an ultra-romantic evening, try a night tour of Florence to end the day.

-This hotel effortlessly combines comfort with contemporary design for clean and classic rooms equipped with handcrafted furniture that you won’t want to leave.
+The Hotel Lungarno effortlessly combines comfort with contemporary design for clean and classic rooms equipped with handcrafted furniture that you won’t want to leave.
 Enjoy the panoramic views of the Arno River and the sprawling city of Florence from this luxurious property, or head to the nearby White Iris Spa at the sister Hotel Continentale to escape for just a little while with the help of the 24/7 lifestyle assistants on staff.
 If you’re looking for a mouthwatering meal, look no further than the Caffè dell’Oro, run and designed by a Michelin starred chef for an otherworldly dining experience.

 Borgo S. Jacopo, 14, 50125 Firenze FI, Italy